 I wouldn’t try it.
 Most store-bought nut milks are mostly water, and wouldn’t provide enough fat to stabilize the sauce.
 Also, lower fat dairy wouldn’t provide the necessary fat to bring this sauce together either.
 My experience with half n’ half wasn’t so pretty.

-What is the Best Cheese to Use for Stovetop Pumpkin Mac and Cheese?
+What is the Best Cheese to Use?

 This comes down to flavor preference, but I find cheeses that melt easy and pair well with pumpkin to be best for this easy stovetop mac and cheese.
 Be sure to buy block cheese and shred your own.
 It melts easier, is more economical, there’s less waste and it doesn’t have added anti-caking ingredients.